simonvomeyser/simonvomeyser.de-2020/src/content/projects/en/sve.md

 The very page you are looking at.
 Websiteception.
 I wonder what happens when you click the link.

 Build with React and Gatsby, hosted on Netlify.
-The code is completly <a href="#">open source</a> for developers who are interested.
+The code is completly <a href="#" target="_blank" rel="noopener noreferrer">open source</a> for developers who are interested.